JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 ### Check

-The `CHECK` SQL constraint checks that all values in a column match the condition.
+The `CHECK` SQL constraint checks that all values in a column match some condition.
 Exposed supports the `check()` method.
 You apply this method to a column and pass the appropriate condition to it.

-For example, to check that the `name` column contains strings that begins with capital letter, use the following code:
+For example, to check that the `name` column contains strings that begin with a capital letter, use the following code:
 ```kotlin
 // SQL: CONSTRAINT check_Cities_0 CHECK (REGEXP_LIKE("NAME", '^[A-Z].*', 'c')))
 val name = varchar("name", 50).check { it regexp "^[A-Z].*" }
 ```

-Some DBMS could not support any condition.
-For more information, see its documentations.
+Some databases, like older MySQL versions, may not support `CHECK` constraints.
+For more information, consult the relevant documentation.